Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 United_States : `1` <br>
 Rest : `0`<br>
 This is because most of the data is available for the United States natives.<br>

+`workclass`

+Private : 0

+State-gov, Federal-gov, Local-gov : 1

+Self-emp-not-inc, Self-emp-inc, Without-pay, Never-worked : 2

+The people working in provate sector jobs were put together in category 0.
+People working in one way or the other with the government were put in another category 1.
+Remaining people who were either self employed or without income were put together into category 1.